mmeseguer/learning-azure/README.md

 # Learning Azure

-Collection of resources to learn Azure and prepare for certifications
+This is a collection of resources to learn Azure and prepare for certifications.

+*By default, all the resources are free unless it's specified.*

 Resources and tools:
 * [Azure Architecture browser](https://docs.microsoft.com/en-us/azure/architecture/browse/): Microsoft architecture diagrams and descriptions for common workloads.